 - Usually has the highest latency and the lowest bandwidth

 While faster than DSL, cable performance depends on how many other users are around you.
 At peak times, cable internet speeds can slow down near dial-up rates.

 - Provides download speed up to 500 Mbps and upload speed up to 50 Mbps

 - Slows down by 20-40% during peak times

 - Usually offers higher speed and lower latency than DSL

-The latest development in home broadband technology, FTTH still has a long way to go before it will be a viable option for many.
+With the latest development in home broadband technology, FTTH still has a long way to go before it is a viable option for many.
 Still, it is the fastest internet connection if you can get it.